coverclock/com-diag-hazer/README.md

 (gpsd) and its GPS monitor (gpsmon), the answer is I have, in several projects, typically in conjunction with the open source NTPsec daemon (ntpd).
-Hazer was developed as an excuse for me to learn in detail more about how GPS works and NMEA sentences are formatted, because I only learn by doing.
-Hazer and gpstool have also turned out to be really useful tools to examine GPS devices.
+Hazer was developed as an excuse for me to learn in detail more about how GPS works and how NMEA and UBX sentences are formatted (because I only learn by doing), and also to develop an NMEA and UBX parsing library that I can incorporate into the kinds of embedded systems I am frequently called to work upon.
+Hazer and gpstool have also turned out to be really useful tools for testing and evaluating GPS devices.

 # Devices